Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 One of his rules was that I wasn't allowed to talk to the woman anymore that I had been talking to.

-Um but I guess you could say behind the scenes, my mom would let me talk to her through her cell phone using Twitter.
+But I guess you could say behind the scenes, my mom would let me talk to her through her cell phone using Twitter.

-You have to keep it just basic because if you say anything or if you entire anything or do anything like that, it might lead her to say something to like my dad or something like that.
+You have to keep it just basic because if you say anything or if you entice anything or do anything like that, it might lead her to say something to like my dad or something like that.

-Electronic guy like you and your brother, except he's more of that like hacking level, like able to do all that stuff.
+Except he's more of that like hacking level, like able to do all that stuff.

-I I kind of get it.
+I can kind of get it.

 Grant is fully aware that what he's done is wrong.

-He knows that he should feel that way to not look like the bad guy to these detectives, but Grant doesn't really care that what he's Doing is wrong because he's an addict.
+He knows that he should feel that way to not look like the bad guy to these detectives.

-Alright, that's very important, guys.
+During his interview, all right, that's very important, guys.

-So he told him if you set foot on this property again, boy.
+So he told him, if you set foot on this property again, boy, it's going to be a wrap for you.

-His first version of events has him leaving the house between 9 and 9 30 p.m.
+His first version of events has him leaving the house between 9 and 9.30 p.m.

 So I left.